alemayehuTsion/currency-converter/README.md

 Note: The Currency.Infrastructure module is explicitly excluded from the final total calculation via the <Exclude> filter to focus the 90% requirement on the testable business core.

-2. Coverage Reporting
+**2. Coverage Reporting**

 The build process is configured to generate the Cobertura XML report and an interactive HTML report.

 Bash

-# Command to run tests and collect coverage
+#### Command to run tests and collect coverage
 dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura

-# Command to generate HTML report (ReportGenerator must be installed)
+#### Command to generate HTML report (ReportGenerator must be installed)
 dotnet tool install -g dotnet-reportgenerator-globaltool reportgenerator -reports:**/coverage.cobertura.xml -targetdir:CoverageReport The detailed report location is CoverageReport/index.html (viewable in any web browser).

-3. Integration Tests (Verifying API Interactions) Integration tests are implemented using WebApplicationFactory<Program> to verify end-to-end service behavior, including cross-cutting concerns:
+**3. Integration Tests (Verifying API Interactions)**

+- Integration tests are implemented using WebApplicationFactory<Program> to verify end-to-end service behavior, including cross-cutting concerns:

-Caching Validation: Tests verify that the CachedExchangeRateProvider correctly returns cached data on subsequent calls, ensuring the external API is hit only once per TTL.
+- Caching Validation: Tests verify that the CachedExchangeRateProvider correctly returns cached data on subsequent calls, ensuring the external API is hit only once per TTL.

-Resilience Check: Tests use mocked HTTP handlers to simulate network failures (timeouts, 503s), validating that the Polly policies (Retry and Circuit Breaker) engage correctly before the request fails.
+- Resilience Check: Tests use mocked HTTP handlers to simulate network failures (timeouts, 503s), validating that the Polly policies (Retry and Circuit Breaker) engage correctly before the request fails.

-API Scenarios: Covers full request lifecycle, including JWT authentication, conversion logic, rate limiting enforcement, and global error handling for invalid input.
+- API Scenarios: Covers full request lifecycle, including JWT authentication, conversion logic, rate limiting enforcement, and global error handling for invalid input.

-📊 Observability
+**📊 Observability**

-Logging: Serilog structured logs in JSON format for easy ingestion by log aggregators.
+- Logging: Serilog structured logs in JSON format for easy ingestion by log aggregators.

-Request Enrichment: Logs are enriched with correlation details (TraceId, ClientIP, ClientId, Path, Method, ResponseCode, Duration).
+- Request Enrichment: Logs are enriched with correlation details (TraceId, ClientIP, ClientId, Path, Method, ResponseCode, Duration).

-Tracing: An OpenTelemetry tracing pipeline is configured (console exporter enabled by default), with requests to the Frankfurter API being traced and correlated.
+- Tracing: An OpenTelemetry tracing pipeline is configured (console exporter enabled by default), with requests to the Frankfurter API being traced and correlated.

-📦 Deployment & Future Work
+**📦 Deployment & Future Work**

-Multi-environment config (appsettings.{Environment}.json).
+- Multi-environment config (appsettings.{Environment}.json).

-Stateless design supporting horizontal scaling.
+- Stateless design supporting horizontal scaling.

-Containerized with Docker, ready for CI/CD pipelines.
+- Containerized with Docker, ready for CI/CD pipelines.

-Cache layer swappable to Redis for distributed caching.
+- Cache layer swappable to Redis for distributed caching.

-📝 Assumptions
+**📝 Assumptions**

-Frankfurter API is the primary exchange rate provider.
+- Frankfurter API is the primary exchange rate provider.

-No external DB persistence is required (stateless API).
+- No external DB persistence is required (stateless API).

-Rate limits are conservative by default; can be tuned.
+- Rate limits are conservative by default; can be tuned.

-Observability defaults to console for simplicity.
+- Observability defaults to console for simplicity.

-🔮 Future Enhancements
+**🔮 Future Enhancements**

-Implement a Multi-Provider Strategy to query and fall back between different currency APIs.
+- Implement a Multi-Provider Strategy to query and fall back between different currency APIs.

-Add dedicated health checks (/health and /health/ready).
+- Add dedicated health checks (/health and /health/ready).

-Connect OpenTelemetry to a visual back-end (Jaeger/Zipkin/ELK stack).
+- Connect OpenTelemetry to a visual back-end (Jaeger/Zipkin/ELK stack).

-Add GraphQL endpoint for flexible queries.
+- Add GraphQL endpoint for flexible queries.